 You can insert a diaphragm two hours before sex and leave it in for 24 hours, while a cervical cap can go in up to 42 hours before having sex and stay in your vagina for up to two days.
 The sponge can be inserted up to 24 hours before having sex, and shouldn’t be left in for more than 30 hours.
 You should leave all of these options in your vagina for at least six hours after intercourse.

 Success Rate: Condoms are 85 percent effective, internal condoms are 79 percent effective, diaphragms are 88 percent effective, the sponge is 76 to 88 percent effective, and a cervical cap is 71 to 86 percent effective.

 Pros and Cons: Condoms and internal condoms are the only forms of contraception that protect against STDs.
-The diaphragm, cervical cap, or sponge do not, but they do provide effective protection against pregnancy without hormones.
-The main downsides of barrier methods is that you have to use them every time you have sex and they could change the sensation for you or your partner.
+The diaphragm, cervical cap, or sponge do not, but they do provide effective, hormone-free protection against pregnancy.
+The main downsides of barrier methods are that you have to use them every time you have sex and they could change the sensation for you or your partner.

 How it Works: You place spermicide deep into your vagina before having sex.
-This blocks sperm from getting inside and also impairs them so they can’t effectively reach an egg.
-While it’s a chemical, spermicide does not include hormones.
+This contraceptive method blocks sperm from getting inside and also impairs them so they can’t effectively reach an egg.
+While it’s a chemical, spermicide is considered hormone-free birth control.
 You can use spermicide on its own or with other forms of birth control, including barrier methods.

 Success Rate: Spermicide is 71 percent effective.
 When used with other forms of contraception, the rate goes up.